My Products

 5. Click [Deploy API].

-• Stage to deploy: select the stage to deploy
+• Stage to deploy: Select the stage to deploy.

-• Description: enter description about the deployment
+• Description: Enter description of the deployment.

 • An API can be deployed to a single stage multiple times, and it can be managed through Deployment History.

-Call API
+Call APIs

 API call without authentication